Year B: Thirty-Second Sunday in Ordinary Time

 Fr Michael K. Marsh

 We all know this text as the “widow’s mite.”
 We’ve read the commentaries and heard the sermons – “The poor widow is an example of generosity.
 You should be generous like her.”
 I suspect most of us have heard that one or something similar more than once.
 Sometimes I think that we are so familiar with this story that we no longer hear or even look for another meaning.
 So we expect and settle for the usual interpretations.
 We are not surprised when this text is used for the annual stewardship campaign.
 Or we anticipate its use to criticize the rich for not giving more.
-And it holds before us the fact that there is an unequal and often unfair distribution of the world’s resources reminding us that the majority of the world lives without enough – without enough money, food, shelter, education, healthcare.
+And it holds before us the fact that there is an unequal and often unfair distribution of the world’s resources reminding us that the majority of the world lives without enough – without enough money, food, shelter, education, and healthcare.

 All of that is valid.
 There is truth in those interpretations.
 But there is also something else going on in this story.
 This gospel is not simply about the treasury of money.
 It is, rather, about the treasury of poverty.
 Hafiz, the great Sufi poet of the fourteenth century, offered this prayer: